vchan14/MyVueExamples/README.md

 You can customize this project for your own uses.
 To add new examples:
 1. Go to `src/views/[category]` and add a Vue file to it.
-2. If your example contains more than one Vue files, create a new folder and add the Vue files to it.
+2. If your example contains multiple Vue files, create a new folder and add them to it.
-3. Name your example vue files and folders in a PascalCase format. e.g: `HelloWorld.vue`, `HelloWorld2.vue`, `HelloWorld3.vue`
+3. Name your example vue files and folders in a PascalCase format. e.g: `HelloWorld.vue`, `src/views/styles/ScopedStyles/ScopedStyles.vue`, `src/views/styles/ScopedStyles/ScopedStylesChild.vue`.
 4. The examples will be automatically added to the sidebar.